13 Dec Efficient Feature Engineering of Event Data in BigQuery

 BigQuery is Google’s enterprise analytical data warehouse, which runs blazing-fast SQL queries on gigabytes and petabytes of data.
 Firebase can export complete event data in its original format to BigQuery daily, where it is processed and analyzed on a massive scale.
 BigQuery can handle huge feature aggregation queries as long as they have efficient joins, and as long as analysts de-normalize and unnest repeated Firebase data.

 After setting up a daily export to BigQuery, Firebase creates a new table in specified BigQuery dataset, or in separate ones, if you have Android and iOS versions of your app.
 As previously mentioned, Firebase exports all data to BigQuery in its native format.
 This provides user data, such as demographic and campaign data, in a nested structure named user_dim and event data in a structure named event_dim.

 The user_dim-event_dim tuples display as repeated rows in small batches per user, which we can easily unroll.
 However, Firebase also supports custom app events, which can be associated with up to 25 parameters as key-value pairs.
 Unpacking and analyzing the parameters is a desired target for app analysts, but it’s also a complicated task.

 Let’s take a look at the example row of event data for one user, loaded in a single batch from Firebase, shown in Figure 2:

-Since the source table, the massive parallelism of BigQuery can be very efficient in this case.
-For instance, we can execute complex queries, as shown in Figure 5, by creating complete user and event features, readying for Data Science or other kinds of advanced analytics:
+Since the source table stores the complete set of data, the massive parallelism of BigQuery is, in this case, extremely efficient.
+For example, we can execute complex queries, (shown in Figure 5), by creating complete user and event features, readied for Data Science or other types of advanced analytics: